KellyLTran/Guinea-Greens/README.md

 ## Guinea Greens

 This is a work in progress for a mobile application that grants user a simple and accessible way to track their guinea pig's diet and learn more about their pet's needs in terms of diet, hygiene, and more.
+React Native and Expo is being used for the application.

 # Features to be added:
 -	Search any fruit or vegetable to see if it is safe for guinea pigs and what the recommended quantity is.